nicolodijunior/imdb/README.md

 #### Installation

- 1. ** Clone the repository **
+ 1. **Clone the repository**

- 2. ** Download the olist.sqlite file https://www.kaggle.com/datasets/terencicp/e-commerce-dataset-by-olist-as-an-sqlite-database k**
+ 2. **Download the olist.sqlite file https://www.kaggle.com/datasets/terencicp/e-commerce-dataset-by-olist-as-an-sqlite-database**

- 3. ** Create and activate a virtual environment ** (optional, but recommended):
+ 3. **Create and activate a virtual environment** (optional, but recommended):
     - On Windows:

             venv\Scripts\activate